XieGuochao/XieGuochao/README.md

 ### Hi there 👋

-- 🏫 I'm an incoming master of computer science student at EPFL, Switzerland.
+- 🏫 I'm a master of computer science student at EPFL, Switzerland.
+I am also a project student at [RS3Lab](https://rs3lab.github.io/).
 - 🔭 I’m currently working on [Apartsa (Startup in Shenzhen)](https://apartsa.com/)
 - 🌱 I’m currently learning computer systems and Linux kernel.
 - 👯 I’m looking to collaborate on systems programming and research.